-The Indicated mineral resource and Inferred mineral resource estimates are presented in Tables 14-4 and 14-5 below, respectively.
-RPA estimates Mineral Resources on the Foxtrot Project deposit using drill hole data available as of September 30, 2011.
-Mineral Resource estimates use a cut-off grade of 130 ppm dysprosium.
-Using preliminary assessments of metal prices and metallurgical recoveries, this reporting cut-off, which corresponds to 150 ppm for the oxide form, Dy2O3, produces an NSR considerably higher than the anticipated cost of mining and processing ore.
-Even with changes and uncertainties in the metal prices, recoveries and costs, material with more than 130 ppm Dy meets the requirement of the CIM (2010): that Mineral Resources have a reasonable prospect of economic extraction.
+The classified Mineral Resource estimate is presented in Table 14-4 below, using a reporting cut-off of 130 ppm on dysprosium.
+Using preliminary assessments of metal prices and metallurgical recoveries, this reporting cut-off, which corresponds to 150 ppm on $Dy_2O_3$ , produces an NSR considerably higher than the cost of mining and processing ore.
+Even with changes and uncertainties in the metal prices, recoveries and costs, material with more than 130 ppm Dy meets the requirement of the CIM Definition Standards: that Mineral Resources have a reasonable prospect of economic extraction.